malloryegaspard/malloryegaspard.github.io/README.md

   - Founding Member, RPI Women in Physics, Fall 2017

 ### Personal:
   - I was born and raised in [Lafayette, LA](https://www.lafayettetravel.com) in the heart of Cajun Country.
 I am of French-Cajun descent and heritage.
-I am (nearly) fluent in French, and I am also a part of the [Russian Language Program at Cornell](https://russian.cornell.edu/index.cfm?LinkID=Welcome).
-In 2023, I co-founded [Litera: Ukrainian Educational Outreach at Cornell](https://litera4ukraine.wixsite.com/literaoutreach) to provide free virtual speaking clubs for English language learners in Ukraine, and I currently serve as the organization's president.
+I am (nearly) fluent in French, and I have spent three years in the [Russian Language Program at Cornell](https://russian.cornell.edu/index.cfm?LinkID=Welcome).
+In 2023, I co-founded [Litera: Ukrainian Educational Outreach at Cornell](https://www.literaoutreach.com/) to provide free virtual speaking clubs for English language learners in Ukraine, and I currently serve as the organization's president.
 Here is a small list of additional organizations doing important work in Ukraine which I am passionate about:
     - [Fight for Right](https://ffr.org.ua/en/projects/support-ukrainians-with-disabilities-during-the-war/)
       - Provides direct assistance to Ukrainians with disabilities.
     - [World Central Kitchen](https://wck.org/)